 Planning your stay?

-Explore more calm, low-pressure ways to experience the region in our guide to what’s on in Normandy, including quiet seasonal events, nature moments and slow travel ideas near the gîte.
+what’s on in Normandy, including quiet seasonal events, nature moments and slow travel ideas near the gîte.